Gauge fields induced by curved spacetime: Discussion

-\Cref{fig:example}(a) show the energy spectra of the Hamiltonian $\mathcal{H}_\text{CS}$ (Hofstadter butterfly) describing massless Dirac fermions in curved spacetime on a lattice as a function of the wavelength $\omega$ of the periodic spacetime metric.
+\Cref{fig:example}(a) shows the energy spectra of the Hamiltonian $\mathcal{H}_\text{CS}$ (Hofstadter butterfly) describing massless Dirac fermions in curved spacetime on a lattice as a function of the spatial frequency $\omega$ of the periodic spacetime metric.
 Figures~\ref{fig:example}(b) to~\ref{fig:example}(d) show the energy spectrum and edge modes calculated with open boundary conditions for $p/q=1/3$ and the corresponding periodic spacetime metric in \cref{eq:specialmetric}.
-Figures~\ref{fig:example}(e) to~\ref{fig:example}(g) show the energy spectrum and some of the bulk modes calculated with periodic boundary conditions and the corresponding quasiperiodic spacetime metric in \cref{eq:specialmetric} for a wavelength incommensurate with the lattice, specifically $\omega=2\pi(\Phi-1)$, where $\Phi$ is the golden ratio.
-Note that the dispersion of the energy bands in the synthetic dimension $\phi$ is flattened, which corresponds to energy modes delocalized on the entire lattice.
-Note also that the spacetime metric is not periodic anymore and shows large amplitude oscillations.
+Figures~\ref{fig:example}(e) to~\ref{fig:example}(g) show the energy spectrum and some of the bulk modes calculated with periodic boundary conditions and the corresponding quasiperiodic spacetime metric in \cref{eq:specialmetric} for a spatial frequency incommensurate with the lattice, specifically $\omega=2\pi(\Phi-1)$, where $\Phi$ is the golden ratio.
+Note that the dispersion of the energy bands in the synthetic dimension $\phi$ is flattened, corresponding to energy modes delocalized on the entire lattice.
+Note also that the spacetime metric is not periodic anymore and exhibits large amplitude oscillations.
+Figures~\ref{fig:example}(h) to~\ref{fig:example}(j) show the energy spectrum and some of the bulk modes with the corresponding spacetime metric for a small spatial frequency $\omega=2\pi/N$, with $N$ the number of lattice sites.
+Notice that this metric becomes linear at the center $n=N/2$ of the system.